Dunkelheit/lmao/README.md

 **Arguments**

 * `target` - An optional object you might want to extend with the loaded modules
-* `tree` - An object describing the resulting object structure.
+* `tree` - An object or a string
+    * Object - Descriptor of the resulting object structure.
 The values of each property are `glob` paths.
 If you use an underscore (`_`) as the property name, then the modules will be loaded into the root of the parent property.
+    * String - A `glob` path of files to load
 * `callback(err, tree)` - The usual callback function, where `tree` is the object with all modules loaded

-**Example**
+**Examples**

+Builds an object loaded with modules in a specific structure.

 ```javascript
 lmao.load({